• 2021 BUYING GUIDE •

 Is There a Stevia Without Any Additives or Fillers?

 Can you bake with pure stevia or substitute it for sugar?
 Yes, but keep in mind that they don't offer bulk (volume and weight).
 They don't contribute to texture, shelf life, moisture retention, color, and aroma.
 And that's why the vast majority of the stevia sweeteners you find in stores are not going to be pure leaf extract.
-Keep scrolling down to see how most products mix extracts with a filler.
+Keep scrolling down to see how most products are blends of extracts with a filler.

 Click the Try it button of each sweetener to be linked to Amazon